Humpback whales in Cornwall

 Keep it quiet.

-Call BDMLR on 01825 765546.
+If in doubt, call BDMLR on 01825 765546.

 Waiting for a medic to attend is a huge help, but if you have to leave, calling the BDMLR hotline with a what 3 words location and a photo (taken from a distance) gives the seal or pup a fighting chance of getting help.